 Businesses need to assess whether they meet the threshold for VAT registration in the Czech Republic.
-The threshold for mandatory VAT registration is CZK 1,000,000 to CZK 2,000,000 in taxable supplies within the previous 12 months.
+The threshold for mandatory VAT registration is CZK 2,000,000 in taxable supplies within the previous 12 months.
 If the business exceeds this threshold or expects to exceed it in the next 30 days, it must register for VAT.

 Gather Required Information and Documents